 If the SCA finds that it has sufficient evidence to prove the existence of a cartel, it will issue a statement of objections to the suspected companies, setting out its evidence and position.
 The suspected companies will then be given an opportunity to respond to the allegations, after which the SCA may:

 - order the undertaking(s) to cease the infringement under penalty of a fine;

-- sue the undertaking(s) before the Patent and Market Court; or
+- bring an action against the undertaking(s) before the Patent and Market Court with a request for an administrative fine; or

 - issue a fine order (ie, a binding settlement which can be appealed) if the undertaking concerned consents and does not contest the SCA’s statement of objection.